 Drones for inspection: Actionable Intelligence

 The data and intelligence that drones can gather that are both useful and actionable.
-The UAV-based sensors are used to create 3D models for the full construction life cycle, also known as Building Information Modelling (BIM).
-These digital twins can be used optimize the workflows of engineers and architects.
+The UAV-based sensors create 3D models for the full construction life cycle.
+This is also known as Building Information Modelling (BIM).
+These digital twins are used optimize the workflows of engineers and architects.